HenrikBaltazar/arduino_projects/README.md

   * 9G SG90 TowerPro
   * Relay

-_And a lot of resistors, capacitors, connectors,  buttons, keys and other stuffs_
+_+ a lot of resistors, capacitors, connectors,  buttons, keys and other stuffs_